rahultiwariamazing/Blink-App-/README.md

-# 🛒 BlinkDemo
+# 🛒 QuickKart

 A modern React Native + Expo Router mobile commerce application demonstrating a complete shopping journey from authentication to order placement.

-BlinkDemo showcases production-style mobile architecture using Expo Router, TypeScript, Redux Toolkit, service-layer abstraction, address management, order tracking, and AI-powered product insights.
+QuickKart showcases production-style mobile commerce architecture using Expo Router, TypeScript, Redux Toolkit, service-layer abstraction, address management, order tracking, and AI-powered product insights.

 ---

 ## 📖 Overview

-BlinkDemo is a frontend mobile application built to integrate with the BlinkDemoApi backend.
+QuickKart is a frontend mobile commerce application built to integrate with the QuickKartApi backend.

 The application provides: